 - Make sure that the medicines you have at home have not reached the ‘best before’ or ‘use by’ date on the packaging.
 Give old medicines to your pharmacist to dispose of.

 - Try to give medicines at about the same times each day, to help you remember.

 Where should I keep this medicine?

 - Keep the medicine in a cupboard, away from heat and direct sunlight.

 - Some liquid medicine does not keep for long once opened.
 Write the date that you start it on the bottle and do not keep the medicine for longer than stated on the label.

 - Make sure that children cannot see or reach the medicine.

 - Keep the medicine in the container it came in.

-Your child’s doctor, pharmacist, nurse or dietician will be able to give you more information about calcium salts and about other medicines used to treat high phosphate levels.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about Calcium salts and about other medicines used in the treatment of kidney disease.

 Version . © NPPG, RCPCH and WellChild, all rights reserved.
 Review by October 2016.